JonathanMurray/citation-context-thesis/README.md

 * **util** - contains general classes that don't fit in any other package, as well as classes for representing classification results.

 ## 3. Getting started
 To run the algorithms, one first needs the data.
 I used the dataset annotated by Awais Athar available at http://www.cl.cam.ac.uk/~aa496/citation-context-corpus/.
-The main-package contains classes for constructing XML-files with different additions to the data.
 The first main classes to run are the ones that generate different datasets in XML-format.
 Once one has a basic XML-dataset one can extend it with other text representations.
 The classes for running the actual algorithms (Machine Learning classifier, and iterative algorithm) are also found in the main-package.
 The algorithms and all dataset-classes are generic in the way that they accept different text representations.
 Specifying which representation should be used is done in the main methods.

-The project has several dependencies to other libraries, depending on which parts have to be run.
+The project has several dependencies to other libraries, depending on which parts are run.
 * jsoup 1.8.1
 * stanford-corenlp 3.5.1
 * jwi 2.3.3